notesofcliff/delve/src/home/doc/user/Searching_Filtering_and_More.md

 - `qs_group_by extracted_fields__foo extracted_fields__bar count=Count('id')`: Groups records by the `extracted_fields__foo` and `extracted_fields__bar` fields and counts the number of records in each group.
 - `qs_group_by extracted_fields__foo avg_bar=Avg(Cast(extracted_fields__bar, IntegerField)) | qs_having avg_bar__gt=1`: Groups records by the `extracted_fields__foo` field, calculates the average of the `extracted_fields__bar` field, and filters the groups to include only those with an average greater than 1.

-The `qs_group_by` command is a powerful tool for aggregating and analyzing data within Flashlight, allowing you to perform complex queries and calculations on grouped records.
+The `qs_group_by` command is a powerful tool for aggregating and analyzing data within Delve, allowing you to perform complex queries and calculations on grouped records.

 ## Difference between Events and events

-When talking about Queries in Flashlight, we can distinguish between `Event` instances, which are `Event`s stored in the database, and 'events' as the unit of data passed between search commands within the context of a Query execution.
+When talking about Queries in Delve, we can distinguish between `Event` instances, which are `Event`s stored in the database, and 'events' as the unit of data passed between search commands within the context of a Query execution.

 Let's take a look at an example: